Welcome to Tawny Owl Class

 How can I help my child learn?

-Hear your child read daily, reminding them to use their sounds for new or unfamiliar words.
+Please hear your child read daily, reminding them to use their sounds for new or unfamiliar words.

 Support them learning their weekly Spellings and maths homework.
 The weekly spellings can be found below, and will be updated every half term (this is a working document and can be subject to change).
 We are now beginning to use Spelling Shed which is an online spelling site.
 Until this is fully in play we will continue to print out the spellings and send them home with your child.

 Everyday in school I must have...